passionbull/J-bot/README.md

 # J-bot

-Our purpose is to make affordable assistant robot
+Our purpose is to make affordable assistant robot.

-It is currently based on google AIY voice kit
+It is currently based on google AIY voice kit.

 Later, I wanna make afforable assistant robot depending any linux board.

 # List of materials